Resources on this page

 Resources and help for veterans and their families who attend NMHU.

 Follow these steps to become a NMHU student.
-If you have questions or need help, visit or contact the Customer Service Coordinator or Certifying Official in Las Vegas or your local Center.
+If you have questions or need help, visit or contact the Customer Service Coordinator or Certifying Official in Las Vegas.

 - Learn about your VA educational benefits